Find Affordable College Courses

 10 Yearly Graduations

 University of California - Los Angeles comes in at #3 on our list of the most popular colleges offering doctor's degrees in astronomy.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in astronomy from UCLA.
+Roughly 44,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in astronomy from UCLA.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 44% were women.

 #3